mustaqimarifin/arifin-xyz/src/content/jobs/nationbuilder.md

   - Bootstrap
 ---

-UI Engineer working on the design team, collaborating closely with engineers implementing new features and building out our design system Radius.
+Music Production | Marketing Manager working on the design team, collaborating closely with engineers implementing new features and building out our design system Radius.